ShareKit/ShareKit/README.md

 Documentation
 -------------

-The latest documentation and installation instructions can be found on the [ShareKit Wiki](https://github.com/ShareKit/ShareKit/wiki)
+The latest documentation and installation instructions can be found on the [ShareKit Wiki](https://github.com/ShareKit/ShareKit/wiki).

+Updated new service creation guidelines for contributors are [here](https://github.com/ShareKit/ShareKit/wiki/New-service-creator's-guidelines)